Server/client communication with useLoaderData

 Fixing TypeScript errors

-the package at the top of your news.$category.tsx
+First, import the package at the top of your news.$category.tsx file:

 4 collapsed lines

-import { invariant } from '@epic-web/invariant'import { type LoaderFunctionArgs, json } from '@remix-run/node'import { useLoaderData } from '@remix-run/react'import { toTitleCase } from '~/utils/stringUtils.ts'
+import { invariant } from '@epic-web/invariant'import { type LoaderFunctionArgs, data, useLoaderData } from 'react-router'import { toTitleCase } from '~/utils/stringUtils.ts'

 export async function loader({ params }: LoaderFunctionArgs) { const { category } = params